October 28, 2008, WDAN hosted a special broadcast which took place

 operations were coordinated on site and sent back to the station by

 remote transmitter where it was broadcast live.
-Traffic
+Traffic reports

 were done from the airport control tower in which visitors were